scottdarch/InternetSkyLight/README.md

 optional arguments:
-  -h, --help            show this help message and exit
+  -h, --help            show this help message and exit --frame-rate FRAME_RATE
+                        Frames-per-second to run the sky simulation at.
+  --interface INTERFACE
+                        The interface to report the address for.

 Ephemeris options:
   --city CITY           A city used to lookup ephemeris values and to retrieve